 Choosing the Right Ingredients

-- Importance of Fresh Ingredients: Always use fresh eggs, butter, and leavening agents to achieve the best results.
+- Imortance of Fresh Ingredients: Always use fresh eggs, butter, and baking powder—old stuff can ruin the texture.

 Tools and Equipment

-Having the right tools can make the cookie baking process smoother and more enjoyable.
+Having the right tools makes baking cookies easier and more fun.

-- Essential Baking Tools: Ensure you have baking sheets, parchment paper, cookie cutters, rolling pins, and mixing bowls on hand.
+- Essential Baking Tools: You’ll need baking sheets, parchment paper, cookie cutters, a rolling pin, and mixing bowls.

-- Using Cookie Cutters: Dust cookie cutters with flour to prevent the dough from sticking, making shapes easier to cut.
+- Using Cookie Cutters: Dust them with flour so the dough doesnt stick and the shapes come out clean.

 Baking Techniques